The Art of Eating Well

 Here are some ideas to keep your holiday eating celebratory and enjoyable without blowing all your good eating habits:

-– Enjoy every bite you eat.
-Use the holiday as a time to really celebrate food…good, healthy food.
+- Savor your food: Use the holiday as a time to really celebrate food…good, healthy food.
 Like Dickens, relish in cherry-cheeked apples and luscious pears.
 Taste, touch, feel and appreciate whatever you have.
 Take the time to appreciate fruits and vegetables like you’re looking at them, eating them, tasting them for the first time.

-– Decide that anything artificial or unknown to the human body for food before the last 75 years is NOT worth being part of your celebration: high fructose corn syrup, additives and preservatives are not a true celebration of life, but rather a cheap way for food “manufacturers” to make more money.
+- Use no artificial foods: Decide that anything artificial or unknown to the human body for food before the last 75 years is NOT worth being part of your celebration: high fructose corn syrup, additives and preservatives are not a true celebration of life, but rather a cheap way for food “manufacturers” to make more money.

-– Give up high fructose corn syrup for the rest of your life.
+- No HFC’s: Give up high fructose corn syrup for the rest of your life.
 It is simply not worth it.
 Neither are artificial sweeteners.

-– Fall in love with and fill up on vegetables, lots and lots and lots of vegetables, including greens.
+- Eat your vegetables: Fall in love with and fill up on vegetables, lots and lots and lots of vegetables, including greens.
 Eat as many greens as you can.

-– Leave out some of the sugar in sugar and spice…and enjoy festive spices such as curries and other spices that arouse the senses, add color and taste, and that strengthen rather than degrade your immune system including: turmeric, cinnamon, cloves, nutmeg, rosemary, and mint.
+- Spice it up: Leave out some of the sugar in sugar and spice…and enjoy festive spices such as curries and other spices that arouse the senses, add color and taste, and that strengthen rather than degrade your immune system including: turmeric, cinnamon, cloves, nutmeg, rosemary, and mint.

-– Plan ahead and choose the few days in which you might indulge and choose a few more days in which you’ll eat less and eat simple, clean foods.
+- Have an intentional meal schedule: Plan ahead and choose the few days in which you might indulge and choose a few more days in which you’ll eat less and eat simple, clean foods.

-– Use honey or maple syrup rather than sugar.
+- Use natural unprocessed sweeteners: Use honey or maple syrup rather than sugar.
 The difference is bigger than you think.
 Good honey has a healthier Glycemic Index, is a more complex sugar and takes more to break down than sugar and has vitamins and minerals that sugar lacks…but…it is still a sugar, so still use sparingly.

-– Indulge in organic.
-Yes, it’s more expensive.
+- Eat organic: Yes, it’s more expensive.
 We don’t buy organic just because of our own health but the health of the soil and the birds and the bees.
 We give back with every organic purchase.

 - Share your bounty with others whose needs are not met.
 Make a donation to a charity: